What is the Disabled Students’ Allowance?

 What can DSA pay for?

+Everyone gets funded for different things, depending on what their needs are.
 DSA can help with the cost of things like:

-- Printing and photocopying
+- Printing and photocopying costs

 Who is eligible?

-Who is my Student Funding Authority?
+Who is my Student Funding body?

 SAAS – Student Awards Agency Scotland: if your permanent home address is in Scotland